 The use of the internet, specifically apps and gaming, is a relatively new addition to the educational world, however it has already changed the face of lesson planning.
 Per EdTech Magazine, which analyzes education trends in K-12 classrooms, around 63 percent of teachers use technology in their classrooms on a daily basis.

 What’s more, school districts are investing increasing amounts of resources in edtech.
 One study found that “K-12 districts in the U.S. alone spent $35.8 billion in 2020 on hardware, software, curriculum resources and networks, representing a more than 25 percent increase over 2019,” according to an article in Government Technology.
-The online education market remains dominated by the US and China and is growing exponentially with projected increase of $350 billion by 2025.
+The online education market remains dominated by the US and China and is growing exponentially with a projected increase of $350 billion by 2025.

 Besides the convenience of a flexible schedule and efficient homework completion, emerging research reveals the value of incorporating technology into the classroom.
 Software has the potential to overcome traditional classroom constraints by customizing activities for each student, according to MIT.